quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The tokens are protected using AES128-GCM as follows:

-* Key Sequence is the 8 bit identifier to retrieve The token key and AEAD IV.
+* The Key Sequence is the 8 bit identifier to retrieve the token key and IV.

 * The AEAD IV, is a 96 bit sequence number maintained by configuration agent, and incremented by one after each key updating, its initial value can be an